Jasonic121/Jasonic121.github.io/README.md

 ## Deployment

-This site can be easily deployed to Vercel:
+This site is automatically deployed to GitHub Pages using GitHub Actions.
+The deployment workflow:

-1. Push your code to GitHub
-2. Import your repository in Vercel
-3. Deploy
+1. Builds the Next.js site
+2. Exports it to static HTML/CSS/JS
+3. Deploys to the gh-pages branch
+4. Serves it at jasonli-hub.com

 ## Built With